 So 2 – 4 weeks post-roasting date is the great-taste period.
 But if you have purchased a large bag of coffee beans and it takes longer to use them, be assured they don’t expire and go bad.

-Our best tip for enjoying fresh whole bean coffee is to buy and consume small coffee quantities regularly.
+Our best tip for enjoying fresh whole bean coffee is to buy and grind and consume small coffee quantities regularly.

 Can You Freeze Coffee Beans?